You’re doing it right by doing it wrong

 The First Draft That Doesn't Try

 Anne Lamott's most famous writing advice isn't about clarity or structure.
 It's about giving yourself permission to write garbage.
 In her book Bird by Bird, she dedicates a chapter to "Shitty First Drafts," arguing that nearly all good writing begins as terrible writing.
-The goal isn't to make draft one good; it's to make draft one exist.
-She calls the second draft "the up draft—you fix it up," and the third "the dental draft, where you check every tooth."
-The point: trying to write well immediately produces nothing.
+The goal isn't to make draft one good.
+It's to make draft one exist at all.
+She calls the second draft "the up draft" where you fix it up, and the third is called "the dental draft" where you check every tooth.
+Her point was that trying to write well immediately produces nothing.
 Read her essay here.

 What Does Science Say?

-Meanwhile, psychologists Keith Markman and Adam Galinsky found that "additive counterfactual thinking"—imagining how things could have gone differently—broadens conceptual attention and boosts creative generation.
+Meanwhile, psychologists Keith Markman and Adam Galinsky found that "additive counterfactual thinking" (ie, imagining how things could have gone differently) broadens conceptual attention and boosts creative generation.
 Asking "how could this be worse?" is basically tricking your brain into counterfactual mode.

 Dumb Word of the Day

-Use it in a sentence: "My first drafts are exercises in deliberate cacography—if I can't read my own notes a week later, I know I was moving fast enough."
+Use it in a sentence: "My first drafts are exercises in deliberate cacography.
+If I can actually read my own notes a week later, I know I wasn't moving fast enough to outrun my own self-doubt."

 Write down every terrible idea.
 The more catastrophic, the better.
 Send the email at 3 AM.
 Use Comic Sans.
 Begin the presentation with a 10-minute interpretive dance about your childhood fears.

 Now look at your list.
-Somewhere in the absurdity is a clue—a boundary you've been avoiding, an assumption you didn't know you were making, or a genuinely interesting idea wearing a stupid disguise.
+Somewhere in the absurdity is a clue, or a boundary you've been avoiding, an assumption you didn't know you were making, or a genuinely interesting idea wearing a stupid disguise.

 Thanks for getting dumb with me today.